 These favorable conditions provided the backdrop to the 2018 German-Brazilian Business Days, which took place between June 24 and 26 on the Cologne trade fair grounds.
 Around 500 representatives of the two countries’ political and business arenas came together to discuss bilateral economic relations as part of multiple panels and meetings.
 The participants agreed, for example, that Brazilian policymakers are aware of the urgent need to introduce extensive reforms.
-This was echoed by government representatives who had traveled from Brasilia to take part in the event, especially when it comes to cutting red tape.
+This was echoed by government representatives who had traveled from Brasília to take part in the event, especially when it comes to cutting red tape.
 As the event went on, it transpired that both countries had pressing matters to get on with when it comes to working together.
 With this in mind, one of the items on the Business Days’ agenda was the lack of a double tax agreement.
 Brazilian representatives also took this opportunity to call on German policymakers to support the trade agreement between the EU and the members of Mercosur.
 Digitalization and not losing sight of the human factor in pursuit of globalization completed the range of key topics discussed at the event.

 “This meeting is a unique opportunity to get to know the key players in German-Brazilian economic relations,” Roberto Cortes, CEO of Volkswagen Caminhões e Ônibus, said at the end of the event.
-His own priority is on advancing the positive cooperation between the countries by initiating further measures in Cologne: “This includes, for example, the trade agreement we have been working toward for years, as well as the question of double taxation which we have still not resolved.”
+His own priority is on advancing the positive cooperation between the countries by initiating further measures in Cologne: “This includes, for example, the trade agreement we have been working toward for years, as well as the question of double taxation, which we have still not resolved.”
 He described the two countries’ relationship as heading in the right direction.

 The electric e-Delivery truck may well become a symbol of this relationship.
 Manufactured in Resende, Brazil, its prototypes are already undergoing extensive testing.
 Serial production is scheduled to start in 2020.
-Adilson Dezoto, Vice President of Manufacturing at Volkswagen Caminhões e Ônibus highlights that the latter is already one of Brazil’s largest exporters of trucks and buses.
-He adds: “We also run a global research and development center, which are responsible for design, manufacturing, testing, and production of every single one of over 800,000 Volkswagen trucks and buses, which are used in 30 countries worldwide.”
+Adilson Dezoto, Vice President of Manufacturing at Volkswagen Caminhões e Ônibus, highlights that the latter is already one of Brazil’s largest exporters of trucks and buses.
+He adds: “We also run a global research and development center, which is responsible for design, manufacturing, testing, and production of every single one of over 800,000 Volkswagen trucks and buses, which are used in 30 countries worldwide.”
 He is confident that this gives a helping hand to the development of Brazil’s engineering expertise, which, in turn, strengthens the country’s skill profile and unlocks export potential.